-I became interested in whips, got online and thought I could pick up a whip for $70-$80.
+DD’s Big Hoss Whips and Braided Leather Items began as a whip making entity and eventually evolved to include braided blackjacks and knives.
+I became interested in whips in 2008, got online and thought I could pick up a whip for $70-$80.
 Well, I found out I was wrong.
-You can pick up a whip for that amount of money but that is not a real whip, that is just something that vaguely resembles one.
+You could pick up a whip for that amount of money but that was not a real whip, it was just something that vaguely resembled one.
 Good luck in getting that baby to crack.

-I found out you would have to spend $800 – $900 to get a quality whip.
-So I thought I could make one for around $300.
+To get a quality whip, I found out you would have to spend $800 – $900.
+Not willing to invest that type of money, I thought perhaps I could make one for less.
 The only way this was possible was to make it out of cowhide instead of kangaroo.
 So, I began educating myself on whip making because I knew nothing about it.

 Whips can be made out of any kind of leather, so if you have a preference, I would be more than happy to do it.
 Unless you are an expert at leather, you would have a hard time telling the difference between a cowhide whip and a kangaroo.
 I know this because whenever I take my whips to shows and display them, customer after customer ask me, “Is this cowhide or kangaroo?”
 Even holding the whip in their hands, not being an expert, they cannot tell the difference.